 During colonoscopy prep you’ll need to use the bathroom frequently, so plan on staying home.
 Your caregiver can assist you with getting to and from the bathroom as needed and will also monitor you to make sure you stay hydrated while adhering to your doctor’s ingestion restrictions.

 Since you’ll receive anesthesia during the colonoscopy procedure, you will need someone to drive you home afterward.
-Your Freedom Home Care caregiver will be on hand to provide safe, reliable transportation both to and from your appointment.
+Your Freedom Home Care and Medical Staffing caregiver will be on hand to provide safe, reliable transportation both to and from your appointment.

 After arriving home it’s important to drink plenty of fluids to replace the ones lost during colonoscopy prep.
 You’ll be tired (and possibly nauseous) from the anesthesia, so your caregiver will make sure you’re comfortable and ensure you’re drinking enough to prevent dehydration.

 The FHC caregiver will stay with you to continue helping with any bathroom needs you may have, prepare meals, and even tidy up your home (if needed) to put your mind at ease.

 The specific plan of care and time frame is, of course, based on the patient’s needs and the physician’s orders.
 Your FHC caregiver will work with you to make sure comfort, safety and quality care are the top priorities throughout your prep, procedure, and recovery periods.

 Call us today at 1-877-262-1223 to schedule care for upcoming colonoscopies and other outpatient procedures.
 Our expertly trained, passionate caregivers look forward to working with you!